-Markov Decision Processes (MDPs) fit the above requirements and so, in a second incarnation of E-Elves, were invoked for each decision that Friday made: rescheduling meetings, delaying meetings, volunteering a user for presentation or ordering meals.
+Markov Decision Processes (MDPs) fit the above requirements and so, in a second incarnation of E-Elves, were invoked for each decision that Friday made: rescheduling meetings, delaying meetings, volunteering a user for presentation or ordering meals(Scerri et al. 2002).
 Although MDPs were able to support sequential decision making in the presence of transitional uncertainty (uncertainty in the outcomes of actions), they were hampered by not being able to handle observational uncertainty (uncertainty in sensing).
 Specifically, Friday's "sensing" was very coarse and while Friday might follow an appropriate course of action when its observations were correct, when they were incorrect its actions were very poor.
-For example, a user being in their office was "sensed" by checking for keyboard activity but if they were reading papers Friday would assume they were out and act accordingly - often autonomously.

 In a project inspired by E-Elves, we took the natural next step to address this issue by using partially observable MDPs (or POMDPs) to model observational uncertainty and find appropriate courses of action with respect to this observational uncertainty.
 However, existing techniques for solving POMDPs either provide loose quality guarantees on solutions (approximate algorithms) or are computationally very expensive (exact algorithms).
 Our recent research has developed efficient exact algorithms for POMDPs, deployed in service of adjustable autonomy, by exploiting the notions of progress or physical limitations in the environment.
 The key insight was that given an initial (possibly uncertain) set of starting states, the agent needs to be prepared to act only in a limited range of belief states; most other belief states are simply unreachable given the dynamics of the monitored process so no action needs to be generated for such belief states.
-These bounds on the belief probabilities are obtained using Lagrangian techniques in polynomial time (Varakantham et al. 2005).
+These bounds on the belief probabilities are obtained using Lagrangian techniques in polynomial time (Varakantham et al. 2005; 2007).

-Figure 3: Enhancements provide orders of magnitude speedup over RBIP and GIP
+Figure 3: Speedup over RBIP and GIP.

 We tested this enhanced algorithm against two of the fastest exact algorithms: GIP (Generalized Incremental Pruning) and RBIP (Region Based Incremental Pruning).
 Our enhancements in fact provide orders of magnitude speedup over RBIP and GIP in problems taken from the meeting re-scheduling of Electric Elves, as illustrated in Figure 3.
-In the Figure, the x-axis shows four separate problem instances, and y-axis shows the run-time in seconds.
-(Since the problem runs were cutoff at 20000 seconds, the lines for GIP and RBIP are seen to flatten out at 20000 seconds.)
-DS-GIP is our enhanced algorithm and it is seen to be at least an order of magnitude faster than the other algorithms.
+In the Figure, the x-axis shows four separate problem instances, and y-axis shows the run-time in seconds (the problem runs were cutoff at 20000 seconds.)
+DSGIP is our enhanced algorithm and it is seen to be at least an order of magnitude faster than the other algorithms.

-Another issue that arose during the MDP implementation of E-Elves was that both MDPs and POMDPs rely on knowing the probability of events occurring in the environment.
-For example, the MDP for meeting rescheduling needed to know the probability that a message posted to a Palm Pilot while the user was away from the office would be answered within five minutes.
+Another issue that arose during the MDP implementation of E-Elves is possibly of special relevance to personalization in software assistants, above and beyond E-Elves.
+In particular, both MDPs and POMDPs rely on knowing the probability of events occurring in the environment.
 Clearly, these probabilities varied from user to user and hence it was natural to apply learning to adjust these parameters.
 While the learning itself was effective, the fact that Friday did not necessarily behave the same way each day could be disconcerting to the users - even if the new behavior might actually be "better".
 The problem was that Friday would change its behavior without warning, after users had adjusted to its (imperfect) behavior.
-Later research (Pynadath and Tambe 2001) addressed this by allowing users to add hand-constructed inviolable constraints.
+Later work (Pynadath and Tambe 2001) addressed this by allowing users to add hand-constructed inviolable constraints.